 As first-time exhibitors, we were initially surprised that Milipol was such a long event – four days of expo, workshops, meetings, and speaking opportunities.
 However, given the number of participants from so many countries, as well as the massive volume of information disseminated, it was easy to see why the event lasted as long as it did.

 Milipol is a tradeshow where traditional hardware—particularly tangible military and homeland security equipment—rules.
-Virtually every booth offers something you can hold in your hands: grenades, surveillance cameras, drones, tactical gear, shields, etc.
+Virtually every booth offers something you can hold in your hands: grenades, surveillance cameras, drones, tactical gear, shields, etc. This year, however, there was a noticeable spike in software, AI-based products, and services – new products that are built to thwart growing cybersecurity threats to homeland security.

 The expo receives 167 official delegations from 68 countries made up of experts from different procurement areas and representatives hired to investigate the latest industry innovations on behalf of the buyers.
 Major defense contractors sent numerous teams to pick up the newest technologies.